What are phantom pregnancies in dogs?

 If your dog is prone to phantom pregnancies, you really should consider taking definitive action to prevent the condition recurring.

-How to avoid a phantom pregnancy in a dog
+How to avoid phantom pregnancy in dogs

 There’s a very simple way to avoid phantom pregnancies: get your dog spayed.
 This quick and safe operation to remove your animal’s womb and ovaries can be carried out by your vet.